pagkly/Zed/Investopedia3/Vancouver Stock Exchange (VAN) Definition.md

 Vancouver Stock Exchange (VAN) Definition
 ## What Is the Vancouver Stock Exchange (VAN)?

 The Vancouver Stock Exchange (VAN/VSE) is a now-defunct stock exchange formerly located in Vancouver, British Columbia, Canada.
-It was incorporated in 1907 as the third-largest marketplace in Canada behind the [Toronto Stock Exchange](https://www.investopedia.com/terms/t/toronto-stock-exchange-tsx.asp) (TSX) and [Montreal Stock Exchange](https://www.investopedia.com/terms/m/montrealexchange.asp).
+It was incorporated in 1907 as the third-largest marketplace in Canada behind the [[Toronto Stock Exchange]](https://www.investopedia.com/terms/t/toronto-stock-exchange-tsx.asp) (TSX) and [[Montreal Stock Exchange]](https://www.investopedia.com/terms/m/montrealexchange.asp).
 Stocks listed on this exchange were denoted by a .V following the ticker symbol.

 ### Key Takeaways